-A violent scream from Arabella awoke William, who, seeing the basket open, the pigeon mounted into the air, and his sister's consternation, immediately guessed what had happened, and addressed her in the following manner:

-"You see, my dear Arabella, the consequence of your curious and suspicious temper: I wished to make you a present to-day, because it is your birthday, but you will not allow your friends to procure you an agreeable surprise; for nobody in the house can take a single step, or dothe least thing, without your watching and following them.
-I know you have long wished to have a white pigeon,. and I have walked two long miles in all this heat, to get one for you.
-I sat down here, that I might have time to contrive how I should get it into the house without your seeing it, because I did not wish to give you my present till. after dinner, when papa and mamma will give you theirs; and whilst I was endeavouring to think on some way to escape your prying eyes, I was so overpowered with fatigue and heat, that I fell fast asleep; and I see you have taken that time to peep into my basket, and save me any farther trouble.
-You have let my present fly away: I am sorry for it, my dear sister, but you have no one to blame but yourself; and I must confess that I am not half so sorry for your loss, as I am for the fate which attends two poor little young ones which are left in the basket, and who, far from being able to take wing, and follow their mother, are not old enough even to feed themselves, and must soon perish for want of food."

-William's words were but too true; the poor things died the next morning. and Arabella passed the whole day in unavailing tears, regret, and sorrow.
-THE
+A violent scream from Arabella awoke William, who, seeing the basket open, the pigeon mounting into the air, and his fister's consternation, immediately guessed what had happened, and addressed her in the following manner: "You fee, my dear Arabella, the consequence of your curious and suspicious temper: I wished to make you a present to-day, because it is your birthday, but you will not allow your friends to procure you an agreeable surprise; for nobody in the house can take a single step, or do the least thing, without your watching and sollowing them.
+I know you have long wished to have a white pigeon, and I have walked two long miles in all this heat, to get one for you.
+I fat down here, that I might have time to contrive how I should get it into the house without your seeing it, because I did not wish to give you my present till after dinner, when papa and mamma will give you theirs; and, whilft I was endeavouring to think on fome way to escape your prying eyes, I was so overpowered with fatigue and heat, that I fell fast asleep; and I see you have taken that time to peep into my basket, and fave me any farther trouble.
+You have let my present fly away: I am forry for it, my dear fister, but you have no one to blame but yourfelf; and I must confess that I am not half so forry for your loss, as I am for the fate which attends two poor little young ones which are left in the basket, and who, far from being able to take wing, and follow their mother, are not old enough even to feed themselves, and must soon perish for want of food."
+William's words were but too true; the poor things died the next morning, and Arabella paffed the whole day in unavailing tears, regret, and forrow. is to be a clergy man; and he has been are left in the ballicit and who, fur from being able to take wing and follow to feed themfol read HT d muft foot pe- UNSETTLED BOY.